theopenconversationkit/tock-helm-chart/charts/tock/README.md

       tock_roles: "botUser,nlpUser|botUser|admin|technicalAdmin" #  Roles separated | (and then by commas).
 Default value is empty."
  ```

-In this example, Alice has the role 'botUser', whereas Bob has all roles.
+In this example, Alice has the role 'botUser', whereas Bob has all the roles.
 To define the identities and roles of several users, separate their values with commas.

 You can find more information about the roles in the [Tock documentation](https://doc.tock.ai/tock/fr/admin/securite/#r%C3%B4les)